AlexOrlek/bacterialBercow/README.md

 # Introduction

-Retrieving plasmid sequences from the NCBI nucleotide database requires quality-filtering to exclude partial plasmid sequences, or chromosomal sequences mis-annotated as plasmids.
+Retrieving complete plasmid sequences from the NCBI nucleotide database requires quality-filtering to exclude partial plasmid sequences, or chromosomal sequences mis-annotated as plasmids.
 I previously outlined methods to curate NCBI plasmids ([Orlek _et al_.
 2017](https://www.ncbi.nlm.nih.gov/pubmed/28286183)).
-Following similar methods, CuratePlasmids allows users to retrieve putative plasmid sequences from NCBI and then characterise them by detecting [replicon loci](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4068535/) and [rMLST loci](https://pubmlst.org/rmlst/), so that plasmid sequences can be distinguished.
-CuratePlasmids also allows users to characterise their in-house assembled sequences.<br>
+Following similar methods, CuratePlasmids allows users to first retrieve putative complete plasmid sequences from NCBI, and then characterise these sequences by detecting [replicon loci](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4068535/) and [rMLST loci](https://pubmlst.org/rmlst/).
+As a result, genuine complete plasmid sequences can be identified.
+CuratePlasmids also allows users to characterise their in-house assembled sequences to distinguish plasmid and chromosomal contigs.<br>

-[PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) is an online database of curated plasmids, updated every ~3 months, so this is an easy way to get hold of NCBI plasmid sequences.
+[PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) is an online database of curated plasmids, updated every ~3 months, so this is an easy way to get hold of NCBI plasmid sequences, and as an online database it comes with nice interactive features.
 However, there are reasons why you may want to use CuratePlasmids instead (see [FAQ](#faq) for details).
 Notably, CuratePlasmids is useful if you want to:
 * Characterise in-house sequence data that has not yet been uploaded to NCBI.
 * Retrive the most up-to-date set of plasmids from NCBI.
 * Identify ['chromid'](https://www.ncbi.nlm.nih.gov/pubmed/20080407) sequences.